 Digital Skills for Collaborative OER Development

-This is a hands-on course where you will learn and demonstrate your skills in using digital technologies for collaborative OER development culminating in publishing an OER learning sequence on your own website.
+This is a hands-on course where you will learn and demonstrate your skills in using digital technologies for collaborative OER development culminating in publishing an OER learning sequence on your own website using the OERu platform.

 What’s it about?

 OER is about remix, open collaboration and cooperation.
 This requires digital skills in using collaborative development software and knowledge about the processes and culture of open design and development.
 Open educators need to develop skills in finding suitable OER and open access materials and master the art of remixing resources to build meaningful learning experiences.

 In this course you will learn how to: